open-contracting/yapw/docs/index.rst

    from yapw import clients

-   class Consumer(clients.Threaded, clients.Durable, clients.Blocking, clients.Base):
+   class Consumer(clients.Threaded, clients.Blocking, clients.Base):
        pass

-   class Publisher(clients.Durable, clients.Blocking, clients.Base):
+   class Publisher(clients.Blocking, clients.Base):
        pass

 Each mixing contributes features, such that a client will:

 -  :class:`~yapw.clients.Blocking`: Use `pika.BlockingConnection <https://pika.readthedocs.io/en/stable/modules/adapters/blocking.html>`__, while avoiding deadlocks by setting ``blocked_connection_timeout`` to a sensible default.
--  :class:`~yapw.clients.Durable`: Declare a durable exchange, use persistent messages on :meth:`~yapw.clients.Durable.publish`, and create a durable queue on :meth:`~yapw.clients.Threaded.consume`.
+Declare an exchange.
 -  :class:`~yapw.clients.Threaded`: Run the consumer callback in separate threads when consuming messages.
 Install handlers for the SIGTERM, SIGINT and user-defined signals to stop consuming messages, wait for threads to terminate, and close the connection.

 Publish messages outside a consumer callback